How much does KU cost?

 KU Student Housing offers a range of options and rates, and Financial Aid & Scholarships can offer estimates of the cost of living in the Lawrence area no matter what living option a student chooses.

-Books, transportation, and miscellaneous expenses
+Books, course materials, supplies, equipment, transportation, and miscellaneous expenses

 Materials estimates vary by school.
 Other expenses are given a flat estimate annually by FAS.